-The Transportation Element shall consider any and all applicable roadway plans of the City of Naples, City of Marco Island, Florida Department of Transportation, Southwest Florida Regional Planning Council and Lee County.
+The Transportation Element shall consider any and all applicable roadway plans of the City of Naples, City of Marco Island, Everglades City, Florida Department of Transportation, Southwest Florida Regional Planning Council, City of Bonita Springs and Lee County.

-The Transportation Element shall be consistent in its interface into the arterial/collector system within the City of Naples and the City of Marco Island.
+The Transportation Element shall be consistent in its interface into the arterial/collector system within the City of Naples, Everglades City and the City of Marco Island.